 Physical layer devices such as LIUs that interface to telecommunications lines are exposed to overvoltage transients posed by environmental threats.
 An Overvoltage transient is a pulse of energy concentrated over a small period of time, usually under a few milliseconds.
 These pulses are random and exceed the operating conditions of CMOS transceiver ICs.
 Electronic equipment connecting to data lines are susceptible to many forms of overvoltage transients such as lightning, AC power faults and electrostatic discharge (ESD).
-There are three important standards when designing a telecommunications system to withstand overvoltage he. heer are of ce, cor transients.
+There are three important standards when designing a telecommunications system to withstand overvoltage transients.